davetron5000/faas-is-a-what-now/markdown/contract.md

 Now that we've created some canonical message bodies for our messages outside of any given function implementation, let's rewrite
 `js/renderPageTest.js` to use these messages as input.

-Because  `renderPage` is configured to handle both `pageRequested` and `emailSignup`, we'll execute our tests twice, one for each.
+Because  `renderPage` is configured to receive both `pageRequested` and `emailSignup`, we'll execute our tests twice, one for each.

 !CREATE_FILE js/renderPageTest.js
 const renderPage = require("./renderPage.js")